-DATO' DARAWATI HUSSAIN Independent Non-Executive Director
+DATO' DARAWATI HUSSAIN

-Dato' Darawati Hussain, a Malaysian, female, aged 50, was appointed to the Board on 27 September 2018 as Independent Non-Executive Director.
+Dato' Darawati Hussain, a Malaysian, female, aged 51, was appointed to the Board on 27 September 2018 an Independent Non-Executive Director.

 Dato' Darawati Hussain is a Director of Syalin Sdn.
 Bhd., a family investment office.
 Formerly with CIMB Group, her last position was as Director, Fund and Co-Investor Relations under the Group Strategy and Strategic Investments Division (CIMB GSSI).